ahmedamerworks/daily-tasks/README.md

 [click here!](https://daily-task-ahmed.netlify.app/)

+Known bugs:

+- Not fully responsive for mobile devices.
+- You are able to add a nameless task.

+Updates 18/11/2023:

+- New and more intuitive font-style
+- Two new buttons: One to delete all tasks, one to show them!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.